 - Take a photo of a student with their newest tags and send it home by text or email.

-- Allow kids to take their brag tags home over long holiday breaks, and reward them with a special tag when they remember to bring them back.
+- Allow kids to take their reward tags home over long holiday breaks, and reward them with a special tag when they remember to bring them back.

 - Use virtual reward tags (see above) so kids can log into their Google Classroom account at home to show their family.